geopm/theta-tutorial/QUICKSTART.md

 The GEOPM job launch script, geopmaprun, queries and uses the OMP_NUM_THREADS environment variable to choose affinity masks for each process.
-For this reason, it is required to set the OMP_NUM_THREADS environment variable in the shell the executes geopmaprun, and should not be passed to the application sub-shell with the aprun '-e' option.
+For this reason, it is required to set the OMP_NUM_THREADS environment variable in the shell that executes geopmaprun, and should not be passed to the application sub-shell with the aprun '-e' option.

 GOOD: